SalmaAlassal/mrNetwork/DHCP/README.md

     - At day 0 it will request a new lease
     - During normal operation, the client can use the address
-    - Halfway the lease time it will try to renew the lease so it can keep the same IP address.
+    - Halfway the lease time it will try to renew the lease, so it can keep the same IP address.
     - If renewing failed (DHCP server is offline for example), it will try to extend the current lease with any active DHCP Server.

 - Now let’s say you have set the lease time to 8 days (pretty long, but common in an enterprise network for wired devices).
 After 4 days the network device will try to renew the lease.
 On day 5 it is able to contact the DHCP server and renew the current lease.
-At that point, the DHCP Lease life cycle will start over, so the timers will reset and the lease is valid for another 8 days.
+At that point, the DHCP Lease life cycle will start over, so the timers will reset, and the lease is valid for another 8 days.

 #### Recommend DHCP Lease Time